neoforge-dev/starter/memory-bank/active-context.md

 7. **Silence Warnings**: We've decided to silence the Lit dev mode warning by patching the reactive-element.js file.
 This approach is more reliable than setting NODE_ENV to production, which doesn't always work.
 We've also added a global flag to prevent multiple silencing operations, significantly reducing the number of silencing messages in the test output.

+8. **Polyfill Implementation**: We chose to implement a comprehensive polyfill that provides all commonly used Performance API methods, not just `performance.now()`.
+This ensures that all code that relies on the Performance API will work correctly.

+9. **Error Handling Strategy**: We implemented multiple layers of error handling (custom reporter, global error handler, worker error handler) to catch and suppress performance-related errors at different levels.

+10. **Documentation**: We created detailed documentation to explain the problem, solution, and usage of the polyfill.
+This will help other developers understand how to use it and troubleshoot any issues.

+11. **Worker Thread Support**: We created CommonJS versions of all setup files to ensure proper support for worker threads.
+This is important because worker threads have their own global context and may require special handling.

+12. **Error Suppression**: We modified the dashboard-page.test.js file to suppress error messages in test environments.
+This makes the test output cleaner and easier to read.

+13. **Comprehensive Testing**: We created a comprehensive test suite for the Performance API polyfill to ensure it works correctly in all environments.
+This will help catch any regressions in the future.

+## Current Challenges

+1. **Worker Thread Compatibility**: Ensuring the polyfill works correctly in worker threads, which have their own global context and may require special handling.

+2. **JSDOM Limitations**: Working around limitations in JSDOM's implementation of the Performance API, particularly in edge cases.

+3. **Third-Party Library Compatibility**: Ensuring that third-party libraries that use the Performance API work correctly with our polyfill.

+4. **Failing Tests**: There are several failing tests in the codebase that are not related to our Performance API polyfill implementation.
+These tests need to be addressed separately.

+## Recent Insights

+1. The Performance API is not consistently implemented across JavaScript environments, which can cause issues in testing.

+2. A comprehensive polyfill that provides all Performance API methods is more effective than a simple `performance.now()` polyfill.

+3. Multiple layers of error handling are necessary to catch and suppress performance-related errors at different levels.

+4. Detailed documentation is essential for helping other developers understand how to use the polyfill and troubleshoot issues.

+5. Worker threads require special handling because they have their own global context and may not have access to the same polyfills as the main thread.

+6. Some test failures are expected and are part of the test design (e.g., testing error handling), but they can make the test output noisy and harder to read.

+7. Comprehensive testing of the polyfill itself is important to ensure it works correctly in all environments and to catch any regressions in the future.

 ## Critical Updates

 - All tests for our component mock utilities are passing, confirming that they work as expected.